zabbix/zabbix/templates/app/acronis/README.md

 ## Setup

 This template is not meant to be used independently.
-A host with the `Acronis Cyber Protect Cloud by HTTP` template will request API token and automatically and create a host prototype with this template assigned to it.
+A host with the `Acronis Cyber Protect Cloud by HTTP` template will request API token and automatically create a host prototype with this template assigned to it.

 If needed, you can specify an HTTP proxy for the template to use by changing the value of `{$ACRONIS.CPC.HTTP.PROXY}` user macro.